zoho/zcrm-nodejs-sdk/README.md

 Please note that the generated grant token is valid only for the stipulated time you chose while generating it.
 Hence, the access and refresh tokens should be generated within that time.

-Each time server is restarted, this function has to be called and both the configuration files should be populated with proper values before calling this function, else exception will be thrown.
+Each time server is restarted, this function has to be called and both the configuration JSON should be populated with proper values before calling this function, else exception will be thrown.

 **All functions return promises in zcrm node sdk.**